Sleepy Floyd

 Eric Augustus "Sleepy" Floyd (born March 6, 1960) is an American former professional basketball player.
-An NBA All-Star in 1987 as a Warrior, he is perhaps best known for his tenures for Golden State and Houston.
+An NBA All-Star in 1987 as a Warrior, he is best known for his tenures in Golden State and Houston.

 Early life, family and education

 Floyd was born in Gastonia, North Carolina.
 He received the nickname "Sleepy" playing baseball in the fourth grade, when a spectator yelled "Get that kid out of the game.
 He's sleeping."

 A 6 ft 3 in guard, Floyd played competitively at Hunter Huss High School in Gastonia.
 During Floyd's junior season at Hunter Huss High, he led his team to win in the 1977 North Carolina 4A state basketball championship over rival Ashbrook High, a team led by James Worthy.

 Collegiate career

 Floyd was a star basketball player at Georgetown University (and was later inducted into the Georgetown University Athletic Hall of Fame).
 At Georgetown, Floyd excelled all four seasons, leading the team in scoring in 1979, 1980, 1981, 1982 and was team captain in 1981 and 1982.
-Floyd was named an All-Big East Conference selection in 1980, 1981, 1982, and an All-American in 1981 and 1982.
+Floyd was named an All-Big East Conference selection in 1980, 1981, 1982, and an All-America in 1981 and 1982.
 In his final season at Georgetown, Floyd and co-star Patrick Ewing helped lead the Hoyas all the way to the National Championship game, where Floyd scored 18 points, recorded 5 assists, and stole the ball 5 times in a 63–62 loss to North Carolina.
 Floyd holds the Georgetown Hoyas men's basketball record for career points—2,304.